Author: Anastasia Long

 What does the organization you volunteered for do?

-What was your motivation for choosing it?
+What was your motivation for choosing Good Food Matters?

 What did you learn from the experience?

-Despite getting lost at the car park, our Frontons definitely succeeded in finding time to reflect upon things that truly matter and, most importantly, to give to those who are in need.
 For more than a decade, Frontons have been showing a great passion and big heart for the most pressing world causes, both as scientists and as citizens of the world.
 At Frontiers, we are committed to contributing to communities in a meaningful and sustainable way and encourage our people to participate in charity activities via our volunteering partner platform Alaya.